yewstack/docs/src/getting-started/project-setup/using-cargo-web.md

 * `asmjs-unknown-emscripten`

 {% hint style="info" %}
-For `*-emscripten` targets, you'll need to install the Emscripten SDK
+For `*-emscripten` targets, `cargo-web` will automatically install the Emscripten SDK and generate targets for you.
 {% endhint %}